Cacio e Pepper RDX

 Marry the pasta and sauce (what Italians call the mantecatura):

-• In a pan set to low heat, pour the Pepper Tamari and warm very gently.
+• In a pan set to low heat, pour the Pepper RDX and warm very gently.
 Drain the pasta and add it to the pan.

 • Add the cheese sauce and toss and mix thoroughly, until the sauce is well incorporated.
 If the sauce is too thick, add a bit more pasta water, a little at a time, until it becomes silky and coats the pasta evenly.